-- Approve the protocol.

-- Require changes for approval under expedited review (changes must be made within 60 calendar days).

-- Refer the protocol for quorum review.
+- Determine whether an exempt protocol is within the scope of broad consent referenced in 45 CFR 46.111(b). - Require changes for approval under expedited review (changes must be made within 60 calendar days). - Refer the protocol for quorum review and document the rationale in accordance with 45 CFR 46.115(a)(8).